Three-state coherent control using narrowband and passband sequences: Pulse sequence design

-where $\epsilon^{+}_l$ and $\epsilon^{-}_l$ are two solutions for the transition probability reaching the low excitation value $P^{(N)}(\epsilon)=10^{-4}$.
-As shown in Fig.~\ref{twopfig}(b), The width $W_l$ of the low excitation region gradually widens out with the increasing of the pulse number, while the full width at half maximum $W$ gets smaller and smaller.
-Compared with the single pulse, the short pulse sequence ($N=2$ or $N=3$) can significantly reduce the excitation region of the pulse area, and the reduction of the excitation width would gradually slow down with the further increase of the pulse number.
-For the S--NB7 sequence, the half excitation [$P^{(7)}(\epsilon)>0.5$] is efficiently limited within a small pulse area region ($W=0.2822$).
-Meanwhile, the excitation profile has a wide range of the low excitation ($W_l=1.022$) on both sides.
+where $W_{\mathrm{right}(\mathrm{left})}$ denotes the width of the low excitation region on right (left) side, and $\epsilon^{+}_l$ and $\epsilon^{-}_l$ are two solutions for the transition probability satisfying $P^{(N)}_f(\epsilon)=10^{-4}$.
+As shown in Fig.~\ref{twopfig}(b), $W_l$ gradually enlarges with the increasing of the pulse number.
+In particular, the S-NB$N$ sequence with few pulses (e.g., $N=2$ or $N=3$) can significantly compress the excitation region, leading to a remarkable improvement of the sensitivity around $\epsilon=0$.
+For the S-NB7 sequence, the excitation profile has a wide range of the low excitation on both sides ($W_l=1.022$).

-Figure~\ref{fig5}(a)--(d) shows various types of the S--PB sequences from $N=4$ to $N=7$.
-It is clear to find that for the longer pulse sequences, we could create more types of the S--PB sequences to flexibly adjust the widths of the low excitation and the high excitation.
-In order to exhibit the performance of the robustness against the tiny error for the S--PB sequence, we define the width $W_h$ to measure the width for the high excitation, which reads
+Note that we are unable to obtain the excitation profile for the S-PB2 sequence, because three subequations in Eqs.~(\ref{populationinversion}) and (\ref{eqPB}) cannot be simultaneously satisfied by only two modulation parameters.
+To construct the S-PB3 sequence, we set $M_P=4$ and $M'_P=2$ in Eqs.~(\ref{eqPB}), and the solutions are given in Table~\ref{tab2}.
+As depicted in Figs.~\ref{fig5}(a) and \ref{fig5}(f), the excitation profile for the S-PB3 sequence displays a wide flat top in the central region, while the width of the low excitation region becomes moderately small.
+This means that the obtained S-PB3 sequence not only makes selective excitation within a localized pulse area region, but also achieves population inversion with robustness against small pulse area error.